Top 5 Skills You Need to Survive the Digital age

 This means that future jobs will look vastly different by the time they graduate.
 Research indicates that by 2025, we will lose over 5 million jobs to automation.
 While machines and robots become smarter and capable at fulfilling logic-based tasks, they may not be able to match our level of creativity or critical thinking.
 The new artificial intelligence revolution will change what it means to be employable.

-Here are the top 5 skills you need for a digital age:
+Here are the top 5 skills you need for the digital age:

 1. Emotional intelligence